Fluent85/burger/README.md

 ## Motivation

-Practice MySQL, Node express handlebars, Node express, CSS, JavaSrcipt, jQuery, and learn more about these backend languages.
+Practice MySQL, Node.js Express, Handlebars.js, CSS, JavaSrcipt, jQuery, and learn more about how front-end and backend languages communicate with each other.
 Also learn how to build an application from the backend to the front-end to make it a fully functional application.

 ## How to use?

+* Eat-The-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

+* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

+* Each burger in the waiting area also has a `Devour it!` button.
+When the user clicks it, the burger will move to the right side of the page.

+* Your app will store every burger in a database, whether devoured or not.
 The application will prompt the user to add a burger name.
 Then from there, the user can eat the burger by pressing the Eat it! button.
 Then the user can digest the burger by pressing the Digest it button.